This page will shortly be updated. Come back soon!

 - Protecting the freedom, integrity and security of science and research: in particular endorsing the Bonn Declaration.

 In addition to the above-mentioned focal points, the science ministers will continue topics from the previous G7 agenda.
 These include issues of global health, joint research and development of clean energy and the promotion of digital education.
-More information is available on the .
+More information is available on the website of the German G7 presidency.

 G20: Indonesia assumed the G20 presidency on 1 December 2021.
 Under the motto 'Recover Together, Recover Stronger', Indonesia aims to make progress in three priority areas: Global Health, Sustainable Energy Transition and Digital Transformation.
 Indonesia underlines the G20's leadership in the recovery from the Corona pandemic.
 'Tackling inequalities' is a common thread running through the overall agenda.